 Does this upset you and leave you scratching your head, wondering why they would do or say that?
 Does it distract you from what you'd rather be doing?

 Are they an ELF or a rattlesnake?
 An ELF is an evil little freak (or other word starting with F) who simply enjoys being mean for fun.
-A rattlesnake is designed by nature to bite you when it feels threatened.
+While nature has designed rattlesnakes to bite you whenever they feel threatened.
 That's just what they are.

 When you make them wrong and get sucked into the trauma and drama of what they do, they are controlling your life.

 As long as you see them for what they are, in total allowance, you are empowered.
 Total allowance means you appreciate them as an ELF or rattlesnake.
 That's just who they are.
-Then you are free to enjoy their great parts.
+Then if you like, you are free to enjoy their great parts.

-So when people like this show up in your life, ask (silently) “Truth, is this an ELF or a rattlesnake?”
+So when people like this show up in your life, ask yourself “Truth, is this an ELF or a rattlesnake?”